livioribeiro/selva/docs/extensions/mako.md

 ## Usage

-To use jinja templates, first install the `mako` extra:
+To use mako templates, first install the `mako` extra:

 ```shell
 pip install selva[mako]